zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     The `eureka/**` endpoints are protected by the client certificate.
     The certificate is stored in the `keystore/localhost/localhost.keystore.p12` keystore.
     Some utilities including HTTPie require the certificate to be in PEM format and stored in `keystore/localhost/localhost.pem`.
-    Since the Discovery Service is using HTTPS, your client also requires verification of the validity of its certificate.
+    Since the Discovery Service uses HTTPS, your client also requires verification of the validity of its certificate.
 Verification is performed by trusting the local CA certificate stored in `keystore/local_ca/localca.cer`.
-    The following example shows how to access Discovery Service from CLI with full certificate validation:
+    The following example shows how to access the Discovery Service from CLI with full certificate validation:

+    ```
-    `http --cert=keystore/localhost/localhost.pem --verify=keystore/local_ca/localca.cer -j GET https://localhost:10011/eureka/apps/`
+    http --cert=keystore/localhost/localhost.pem --verify=keystore/local_ca/localca.cer -j GET https://localhost:10011/eureka/apps/
+    ```

-   The `application/health` and `application/info` endpoints do not require authentication in both mode.
+   The `application/health` and `application/info` endpoints do not require authentication in both modes.

 - **Services that need to register to the Discovery Service**

     These services are not users that have a user ID and password but are other services.
-They authenticate using client certificate.
+They authenticate using a client certificate.
 The client certificate is the same TLS certificate that the service uses for HTTPS communication.

-**Note:** API Gateway needs first to be registered to the Discovery Service in order provide authentication using mainframe credentials.
+**Note:** API Gateway first needs to be registered to the Discovery Service to provide authentication using mainframe credentials.

 ### Setting ciphers for API ML services

-You can override ciphers that are used by the HTTPS servers in API ML services by configuring properties of the gateway, discovery service, and API catalog.
+You can override ciphers that are used by the HTTPS servers in API ML services by configuring properties of the Gateway, Discovery Service, and API Catalog.

-**Note:** You do not need to rebuild JAR files when you override the default values in shell scirpts.
+**Note:** You do not need to rebuild JAR files when you override the default values in shell scripts.

 The *application.yml* file contains the default value for each service, and can be found [here](https://github.com/zowe/api-layer/blob/master/gateway-service/src/main/resources/application.yml).
 The default configuration is packed in .jar files.
 On z/OS, you can override the default configuration in `$ZOWE_ROOT_DIR/api-mediation/scripts/api-mediation-start-*.sh`, where `*` expands to `gateway`, `catalog`, and `discovery`.
 Add the launch parameter of the shell script to set a cipher: